oxpig/AntiFold/README.md

                         Number of CPU threads to use for parallel processing (0 = all available) --seed SEED           Seed for reproducibility --model_path MODEL_PATH
-                        AntiFold model weights.
-See --use_esm_if1_weights flag to use ESM-IF1 weights instead of AntiFold --use_esm_if1_weights
+                        Alternative model weights (default models/model.pt).
+See --use_esm_if1_weights flag to use ESM-IF1 weights instead of AntiFold
-                        Use ESM-IF1 weights instead of AntiFold --verbose VERBOSE     Verbose printing
+  --esm_if1_mode        Use ESM-IF1 weights instead of AntiFold --verbose VERBOSE     Verbose printing
 ```